Results for Retirement Savings Plan

 Automatic Payroll Deductions

 Automatic payroll deductions help you save before you spend.
-You can save anywhere from 1 – 50% of your pay (up to $19,500 in 2021).
-You also can contribute an additional $6,500 in catch-up contributions if you are age 50 or older.
+You can save anywhere from 1– 50% of your base pay up to IRS limits.
+You can also make catch-up contributions, up to certain IRS limits, beginning in the calendar year you turn age 50.

-Two types of Company contributions can be made to your Retirement Savings Plan account: a matching contribution or a Non-Elective Employer Contribution (NEC).
-You own (are vested in) 100% of these Company contributions after completing three years of employment with Rockwell Automation, based on your hire date.
+You own (are vested in) 100% of the company match contributions and company Non-Elective Contributions (NEC) after completing 3 years of employment with Rockwell Automation, based on your hire date.
 You always own 100% of your own contributions.

+When you save, we help you save even more.
 Rockwell Automation will match 50 cents on every $1.00 on the first 7% of pay you contribute each pay period.
+Pre-tax, Roth 401(k), and after-tax are eligible for company match.
+Catch up contributions are not eligible for the company match.

 The following shows the NEC contribution percentages based on the total age + service points (as of Dec.
 31):